bedatadriven/renjin-website/_posts/2015-09-14-new-packages-renjin-org.md

 With this growth, identifying a package only by a single name like `survey` starts to become problematic.
-Is that the `survey` package from CRAN or the one on that guy's GitHub account, or the ACME's internal fork?
+Is that the `survey` package from CRAN or the one on that guy's GitHub account, or ACME's internal fork?

 In JVM land, packages are qualified with a 'groupId' that helps disambiguate libraries with the same simple name.
 The convention is to use a domain name